cs320-mattsrats/schedule-builder/README.md

 ## Overview

-This project, Schedule Builder, is a web application that provides an interface students to plan their courses for the next semester.
+This project, Schedule Builder, is a web application that provides an interface students to plan their courses for the upcoming semester.

 ## File Structure